After the Break-Up: When Moving On Seems Impossible

-Powerless, you’ve become invisible, even to yourself, and certainly to this desired person-- or any other person who might be a potential mate.
+Powerless, you’ve become invisible, even to yourself, and certainly to this desired person, or any other person who might be a potential mate.
 You may harbor a sense of being stuck, or feeling suspended from truly living.
 In fact, it’s quite difficult to win anyone's affection while you're feeling like a loser.

-So here is a set of strategies for reclaiming your power and recovering yourself, including your emotional equilibrium, your vitality, and your self-worth.
+Here is a set of strategies for reclaiming your power and recovering yourself, including your emotional equilibrium, your vitality, and your self-worth.

 Forget about moving on.
 Moving on and away from your beloved before you’re ready only increases your distress.
 Where you are right now is precisely where you belong.

 See your reactions as normal.
 Our brains and bodies are wired to have powerfully painful reactions to rejection.
-The break-up of a relationship can trigger a cascade of chemicals that make you feel lonely, depressed, and worthless—especially if you see the rejecter as “the one for you”.
-You are not crazy-- you’re in a natural state of distress.
+The break-up of a relationship can trigger a cascade of chemicals that make you feel lonely, depressed, and worthless—especially if you see the rejecter as “the one for you.”
+You are not crazy, you’re in a natural state of distress.

 Face your grief.
 It can be tempting to avoid grief.
-You may be fearful that it will be too painful, especially since you’ve lost someone and something precious.
+You may be fearful that it will be too painful, especially because you’ve lost someone and something precious.
 But repressing your grief can result in depression, anxiety, obsession, suppressed immune system, and chronic despair.
 Avoiding grief keeps you feeling stuck and powerless.

 See grief as a necessary reaction to loss.
 Grief includes feelings of disbelief, anger, fear, and sadness, as well as physical symptoms of fatigue, tension, emptiness, distractibility, and changes in appetite and sleep.
 It is painful, to be sure, but it is also a byproduct of your ability to invest in meaningful relationships.

 See grieving as a process of healing.
-Grieving is how you gradually let go of what might have been, and adjust to what is.
-And over time, your outlook will naturally shift from “I must demonstrate I am a worthy mate for her/him” to “I can reclaim my own sense of worth.”
+Grieving is how you gradually let go of what might have been and adjust to what is.
+And over time, your outlook will naturally shift: From “I must demonstrate I am a worthy mate for her/him” to “I can reclaim my own sense of worth.”
 Grieving is what sets you free from the pit of despair.

 Anger (including frustration, irritation, guilt) tends to be expressed as tension in the jaw, head, neck, shoulders, and hands.
 Sadness (including sorrow, disappointment, despair) is often felt as pain or constriction in the throat, chest, and arms.
 Fear (including anxiety, worry, dread) might be felt as discomfort or uneasiness in the belly or legs.
 You may have your own unique responses.

-That’s why focusing only on your physical sensations is a powerful tool—it renders you incapable of thinking painful thoughts (including repressive ones such as, I can’t feel this grief; it’s too painful; it will destroy me) that needlessly ramp up your pain.
+That’s why focusing only on your physical sensations is a powerful tool—it renders you incapable of thinking painful thoughts (including repressive ones such as, I can’t feel this grief; it’s too painful; it will destroy me) that needlessly increase your pain.
 By focusing on your body, you’ve put a halt to that endless loop of mental anguish and existential suffering, and allowed your feelings of grief to flow through and out of you.